Do Go On - 319 - Vincent Gigante, The Oddfather

 In 1981, Lombardo, he was in charge,

-but he stepped down as boss due to poor health,
+but he stepped down as boss due to poor health, naming our main man,

-while at the same time making Anthony Fat Tony Salerno the new front boss in order to disguise Gigante's transition
+while at the same time making Anthony Fat Tony Salerno

-into the new boss.
+Giganti's transition into the new boss.

 A front boss is sort of like a public figure head

-that the law thinks is the boss,
+that the law thinks is the boss

 so the real boss can do stuff secretly.

-See, that's a fake boss.
+See that's a fake boss.

+times.
 Was he the first Fat Tony?

-Tony Mockbell was known as Fat Tony.
+Wasn't there?
+Tony Mochbell was known as Fat Tony.

-if he's the definitive Fat Tony.
+definitive Fat Tony.

 Because it's an iconic nickname.